cloudflare/stpyv8/docs/source/api/wrapper.rst

     >>> dict([(k, ctxt.locals.obj[k]) for k in ctxt.locals.obj.keys()])
     {'a': 1, 'c': 3, 'b': 2}

-The Python new-style object [#f9]_ support to define a property with getter, setter and deleter.
-SoirV8 will handle it if you build with SUPPORT_PROPERTY enabled (by default) in the Config.h file.
-The getter, setter or deleter will be call when the Javascript code access the property
+The Python new-style object [#f9]_ allows to define a property with a getter, a setter and a deleter.
+SoirV8 will propertly handle the property if built with the SUPPORT_PROPERTY enabled in the Config.h file (enabled by default).
+In such case the getter, the setter and/or the deleter will be called when the Javascript code access the property

 .. testcode::